troessner/reek/docs/Control-Parameter.md

 Fixing those problems is out of the scope of this document but an easy solution could be to remove the "write" method alltogether and to move the calls to "write_quoted" / "write_unquoted" in the initial caller of "write".

-## Current Support in reek
+## Current Support in Reek

-`reek` warns about control coupling when a method parameter or block parameter is the tested value in a conditional statement.
+Reek warns about control coupling when a method parameter or block parameter is the tested value in a conditional statement.

 ## Configuration